AdobeDocs/learning-manager.en/help/migrated/white-label.md

 - [iOS](https://learningmanager.adobe.com/.well-known/apple-app-site-association)

-## Generate push notifications certificate
+## Generate push notifications

+Sending push notifications to Android and iOS apps require two different mechanisms.

+* For iOS, generate the push notification certificates.
+* For Android, provide a server key generated from the Firebase project.

+Follow the instructions below to set up the projects in Firebase:

-### Push notifications certificate on iOS
+### Push notifications on iOS

 In iOS app development, a push notification certificate is a cryptographic credential issued by Apple that allows a server to securely send push notifications to an iOS device through Apple's Push Notification service (APNs).